Call now for your free quote: 800-891-5824

 Future Inflation Purchase Option: 5% compound.
 Available if automatic 3% compound is not elected at purchase.

-Elimination Period: 90 day waiting period for facility care, and/or zero day waiting period for home care.
-0 day elimination period for home care requires use of the Plan of Care benefit offered by New York Life.
+Elimination Period: 90 Service Day (not Calendar days!) waiting period for facility care, and/or zero day waiting period for home care.
+0 day elimination period for home care requires use of the care coordination services Plan of Care benefit offered by New York Life.
+(Not great Elimination Period language whatsoever)

 Limited Cash Indemnity Benefit: Equal to only 1/60th of the monthly benefit amount for a limited period of 365 days if caregiver is a friend or family member, partners and spouses are excluded however.